ibm-cloud-docs/CDN/about.md

 Features that are included with {{site.data.keyword.cloud}} CDN powered by Akamai are described as follows.

-### Host Server Origin support
+### Host server origin support
 {: #host-server-origin-support}

-IBM Cloud Content Delivery Network (CDN) can be configured to serve content from a Host Server Origin by providing the Origin hostname, protocol, port number, and optionally, the path from which to serve the content.
+IBM Cloud Content Delivery Network (CDN) can be configured to serve content from a host server origin by providing the origin hostname, protocol, port number, and optionally, the path from which to serve the content.
 The default path is `/*`.
 Protocol can be HTTP, HTTPS, or both.
 Only certain port numbers are supported by Akamai.
 See the [FAQ](/docs/CDN?topic=CDN-faqs#are-there-any-restrictions-on-what-port-numbers-are-allowed) for supported port numbers and ranges.

-### Object Storage Origin support
+### Object storage origin support
 {: #object-storage-file-support}

 IBM Cloud CDN can be configured to serve content from an Object Storage endpoint by providing the endpoint, the bucket name, protocol, and port.
 Optionally, you can specify a list of file extensions to allow caching for files only with those extensions.
 All objects in the bucket must be set with anonymous read or public read access.

 For more information, see [Setting up IBM Cloud Object Storage with CDN](/docs/solution-tutorials?topic=solution-tutorials-static-files-cdn).

-### Support for multiple Origins with distinct paths
+### Support for multiple origins with distinct paths
 {: #support-for-multiple-origins-with-distinct-paths}

-In certain cases, you might want to deliver certain content from a different Origin server.
-For example, you might want certain photos or videos that are served from different Origin servers. {{site.data.keyword.cloud_notm}} CDN provides the option to set up multiple Origin servers with multiple paths.
+In certain cases, you might want to deliver certain content from a different origin server.
+For example, you might want certain photos or videos that are served from different origin servers. {{site.data.keyword.cloud_notm}} CDN provides the option to set up multiple origin servers with multiple paths.
 This allows flexibility with regards to how and where the data is stored.

-The path that is specified for the Origin server must be unique regarding the CDN.
-The Origin server itself does not need to be unique.
+The path that is specified for the origin server must be unique regarding the CDN.
+The origin server itself does not need to be unique.
 {: note}

 ### Path-based CDN mappings
 {: #path-based-cdn-mappings}

-Your {{site.data.keyword.cloud_notm}} CDN service can be restricted to a particular directory path on the Origin server by providing the path when you create the CDN.
+Your {{site.data.keyword.cloud_notm}} CDN service can be restricted to a particular directory path on the origin server by providing the path when you create the CDN.
 A user is allowed access only to those contents in that directory path.
 For example, if a CDN `www.example.com` is created with path `/videos`, it is accessible **only** through `www.example.com/videos/*`.

 ### Purge-cached content
 {: #purge-cached-content}